ToonWeyens/PB3D/README.md

 ## 1.74:
 * Fixed a bug in the export of HELENA, where modes with nonzero m were counted double.
-* As "prop_B_tor" has to be multiplied by the position ripple to yield the magnetic field ripple, its inverse needs to be used.
+* As 'prop_B_tor' has to be multiplied by the position ripple to yield the magnetic field ripple, its inverse needs to be used.
 This has been fixed.
 * Currently, the implementation expects implicitly that the toroidal field ripple is constant for all poloidal positions.
 This is going to be changed.

 ## 1.75:
 * The translation between magnetic and position perturbation is not correct.
-* "nufft" now correctly takes into account functions that are defined in any interval.
+* 'nufft' now correctly takes into account functions that are defined in any interval.
-* "export_HEL" now also works for non top-bottom symmetric configurations.
+* 'export_HEL' now also works for non top-bottom symmetric configurations.

 ## 1.76:
-* New option "compare_tor_pos" to compare quantities B, J and kappa at different toroidal positions.
+* New option 'compare_tor_pos' to compare quantities B, J and kappa at different toroidal positions.
-* "compare_tor_pos" also gives a resulting factor "prop_B_tor" that has to be multiplied by the B ripple to get the position ripple.
+* 'compare_tor_pos' also gives a resulting factor 'prop_B_tor' that has to be multiplied by the B ripple to get the position ripple.
-* The old "prop_B_tor" that was used in "write_flux_q_in_file_for_VMEC" is not working correctly, as shown by direct comparison.
+* The old 'prop_B_tor' that was used in 'write_flux_q_in_file_for_VMEC' is not working correctly, as shown by direct comparison.
 * This will be changed in the near future.
-* "write_flux_q_in_file_for_VMEC" now has some more output.
+* 'write_flux_q_in_file_for_VMEC' now has some more output.
 * Changed the default EV guess.
-* In "write_flux_q_in_file_for_VMEC" the cases with full normal output are now interpolated.
+* In 'write_flux_q_in_file_for_VMEC' the cases with full normal output are now interpolated.

 ## 1.77:
-* UNFINISHED VERSION: The "write_flux_q_in_file_for_VMEC" is not functioning.
+* UNFINISHED VERSION: The 'write_flux_q_in_file_for_VMEC' is not functioning.
 * Bug fixes for POST.
-* If "compare_tor_pos" is not called properly, an error now results.
+* If 'compare_tor_pos' is not called properly, an error now results.
-* "compare_tor_pos" now outputs a ripple map file.
+* 'compare_tor_pos' now outputs a ripple map file.
-* "write_flux_q_in_file_for_VMEC" is now renamed to "create_VMEC_input" and has been overhauled.
+* 'write_flux_q_in_file_for_VMEC' is now renamed to 'create_VMEC_input' and has been overhauled.
-* "create_VMEC_input" can now also read perturbations defined on R, Z and phi, corresponding to a custom origin R, Z. This is the output of DESCUR, for example.
+* 'create_VMEC_input' can now also read perturbations defined on R, Z and phi, corresponding to a custom origin R, Z. This is the output of DESCUR, for example.

 ## 1.78:
 * The ability to use a proportionality file to translate a B_tor perturbation to a position perturbation is now implemented but needs testing.
-* This file can be created using "compare_tor_pos".
+* This file can be created using 'compare_tor_pos'.
-* The splines routines have been replaced by the "bspline_module" package by Jacob Williams (https://github.com/jacobwilliams/bspline-fortran.git), which is multi-dimensional.
+* The splines routines have been replaced by the 'bspline_module' package by Jacob Williams (https://github.com/jacobwilliams/bspline-fortran.git), which is multi-dimensional.
 * Tweaked external output a bit.

 ## 1.79: